THE COESSING TIMELINE:

 The flyer at the top of this page was designed by Jane Candy and Fawwaz Hafizh as part of their internship with the The Consortium for Ocean Leadership, while undergraduates at the University of Chicago.

+We thank many people for photos of the 2023 and 2024 schools.
 Photos from the 2022 school were taken by Greg Wagner, Tashiana Osborne, Lois Anderson, and numerous participants.
 Photos from the 2019 school were taken by Paige Martin, RMU Photographer John Ayensu, and Jackie Wrage.
 During the 2018 school, photos were taken primarily by instructors Paige Martin, Nefertiti Smith, Christian Buckingham, Stephen Howden, and Dimitris Menemenlis, as well as Nigerian participant Darasimi Ogunsola.
 Photos from the 2017 school were taken primarily by Robert (Nick) King from CRDF Global, RMU Photographer John Ayensu, and several instructors, including Paige Martin and Dimitris Menemenlis.
 Most of the photos of the 2016 school were taken by Anne Canavati, University of Michigan student Elizabeth Oliphant, and instructor Drew Lucas.
 Most of the 2015 photos were taken by the RMU photographer John Ayensu and by instructor Winn Johnson.
-The summer school logo was designed by University of Michigan student Jessica Hicks.